 Lea Michele Rocks Disney Christmas Parade With Festive ‘Let It Snow’ Performance

 Christmas Day is finally here, and Lea Michele got us into the spirit with a fun performance of ‘Let It Snow’ at Disney’s annual Christmas parade!
+Watch here.

 Disney got Christmas Day started with its annual Disney Parks Magical Christmas Celebration, which featured a performance from none other than Lea Michele!
 The gorgeous singer/actress took the stage in front of Cinderella’s castle to sing a rendition of “Let It Snow,” and as always, it was stunning.
 Lea was totally in the holiday spirit, as she rocked a sparkling silver dress for her performance, and the castle behind her was intricately decorated with wreaths, garland and other Christmas decorations.
 It may have been warm in Disney, but it certainly felt like Christmas with this setup!